ajorgensen89/battleships/README.md

 ## Github.
 [Github](https://github.com/) was used to edit and build the website using [Python](https://www.python.org/) code.

-## Responsive Design.
-[Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check its look on a number of different devices.

 ## Broswer combatability.
+Checked the websites combatability with the following browers:
-1.
+1. Apple Safari.
-2.
+2. Google Chrome.
-3.
+3. Opera Browser.
-4.
+4. Microsoft Edge.
+Ran the site with no issues.

 <hr>